lindleyw/autonav/readme.txt

 1. NAVIGATION.

 Creates a list or table of the current page's child pages.
-Tables are composed of linked thumbnail pictures based a custom field in each child page, or the child page's attached picture.
+Tables are composed of linked thumbnail pictures (see "How is a Child Page's "Associated Image" determined?" in the FAQ).
 Example:

     [autonav display="images" pics_only="1"]